JohnGrime/DPD-CSharp/README.md

 # DPD C#

-_A simple dissipative particle dyanmics code written in C#_
+_A simple dissipative particle dynamics code written in C#_

 **Note: this document is obviously incomplete at this stage!**

+This code implements a version of the dissipative particle dynamics (DPD) approach of [Hoogerbrugge and Koelman](http://iopscience.iop.org/article/10.1209/0295-5075/19/3/001/pdf), with a particular emphasis on the application of DPD to the sudy of self-assembling lipid systems after Venturoli and co-workers [1](http://pubs.rsc.org/en/content/articlelanding/1999/qu/a906472i) [2](https://www.cell.com/biophysj/fulltext/S0006-3495(05)73243-4).

 ## Requirements